IamNanjo/encrypted-chat-app/README.md

 # Encrypted Chat App

 This chat app uses end-to-end-encryption with RSA-OAEP.
-The encryption is done on the client using the Web Crypto API
+The encryption is done on the client using the Web Crypto API.
+The encrypted messages and public keys are saved on the server and they are then sent to users.
+New messages are fetched using polling.
+In a future update the app will use Websockets instead of polling for faster updates and less unnecessary requests.
+This will also allow only decrypting new messages instead of the whole list every time, making the app far more efficient.

 ## Screenshots